Skip to content

 data_file is a struct with the following fields:

-required required 101 file_format string String file format name, avro, orc or parquet
+required required required 101 file_format string String file format name, avro, orc, parquet, or puffin

-required required 103 record_count long Number of records in this file
+required required required 103 record_count long Number of records in this file, or the cardinality of a deletion vector

 required 105 block_size_in_bytes long Deprecated.
 Always write a default in v1.
-Do not write in v2.
+Do not write in v2 or v3.

 optional 106 file_ordinal int Deprecated.
 Do not write.